18 Singular Value Decomposition

 WarningExercise

-1. Compute the SVD of \(\bA = \begin{pmatrix} 3 & 1 \\ 1 & 2 \end{pmatrix}\) by hand.
+1. Compute the SVD of \(\bA = \begin{pmatrix} 3 & 1 \\ 1 & 2 \end{pmatrix}\) by hand and verify the coordinate equation in the result above.

 2. Compression: Load a \(512 \times 512\) image.
 Plot the relative error \(\|\bA - \bA_k\|_F / \|\bA\|_F\) vs. \(k\).
 At what \(k\) is the image recognizable?

 3. Use the pseudoinverse to find the least squares solution to a rank-deficient \(3 \times 3\) system.
+Explain each zero singular value using the result above.